- Visit Grímsey on the Arctic Circle, home to over a million seabirds and a hundred people

 Towns nestled among the fjords offer unique cuisine, handicrafts, art and architecture—and our local hosts will ensure we appreciate Iceland’s culture and history at its very finest.

-Iceland’s cosmopolitan capital, Reykjavík, was established in 874 AD.
+Iceland’s cosmopolitan capital, Reykjavík was established in the year 874 CE.
 Powered by geothermal energy, Reykjavík is widely considered one of the cleanest, greenest cities on Earth.
-Food, culture, and nightlife abound!
-The National Culture House preserves treasures like the Poetic Edda, and the Norse Sagas in their original manuscripts.
-We depart Reykjavík in the evening aboard the Ocean Endeavour.

 In its heyday, Siglufjörður bustled with activity as the centre of the herring fishing industry.
 Today Siglufjörður is resurgent.
 The Herring Era Museum, which includes re-enactments, is wonderful.
 Foodies will enjoy visiting the bakery, chocolate factory, and brewery.
 The folk music centre is a wonderful resource for Icelandic folk music.

 Grímsey Island lies on the Arctic Circle.
 Its small human population shares the island with nearly a million seabirds!
 These include puffins, guillemots, and gulls.
 A Zodiac cruise among rock formations is a trip highlight.

 Iceland’s second-largest urban area, Akureyri, enjoys a relatively mild climate and ice-free harbour.
 Shops, cafes, and restaurants make for good exploring of the urban kind, along with ten museums to discover and explore.